-When the data cable is properly installed between H-PC and S-PC and the Ethernet IP settings are correctly specified according to section 3.2.1, the host connects to the scintillometer by clicking .
-The graphics data display immediately presents raw data samples like in the figure below.
+When the data cable is properly installed between H-PC and S-PC and the Ethernet IP settings are correctly specified according to Section 3.2.1, the host connects to the scintillometer by clicking.
+The graphics data display immediately presents raw data samples like in the Figure below.
 The two Raw Data Scope displays are continuously updated by the current detector voltages of the MWS and connected LAS.
 The MWS not only digitizes its own microwave signal, but synchronously also the LAS analogue raw signal.
-The synchronisation of both time series is within 10 μ s so that the co-variance calculation is not affected over the whole fluctuation frequency band.
+The synchronisation of both time series is within 10 μs so that the co-variance calculation is not affected over the whole fluctuation frequency band.
 Both time series are sampled with 1 ms sampling rate.
 The user may change time axis and ADC axis settings or may switch to the Mean T.-Series plot (mean signal time series).
 The scope display is useful to check the signal level from the transmitters.
 Also the noise performance of the receiver (without transmitter signal) may be analysed.

 The power spectral density (PSD) is presented in the upper left diagram.
-The sampling period of the FFT can be selected between 1s and 1048 s.
+The sampling period of the FFT can be selected between 1 s and 1048 s.
 The PSD informs about the fluctuation spectrum of the LAS and MWS and is a good diagnostics tool to identify artificial spectral components like 50 Hz pickup, tower vibration modes (if the LAS / MWS are mounted on a tower), etc.

 In the lower left corner the LAS, MWS variances and co-variance (COV) are displayed.
-These parameters are calculated according to equations (9)-(11) and are needed as a basis for deriving heat fluxes.
+These parameters are calculated according to equations Fehler!
+Verweisquelle konnte nicht gefunden werden.-Fehler!
+Verweisquelle konnte nicht gefunden werden. and are needed as a basis for deriving heat fluxes.